 Our analyses will depend on the following measures.
 Where applicable, the sections below detail any pre-processing steps involved in obtaining a particular measure.

-Pre-room curiosity (‘Curiosity’, self-reported along a 6-point Likert-type scale; see Method).
-This measure will be centred around each individual participant’s mean curiosity score.
+Pre-room curiosity (‘Curiosity’, self-reported along a 10-point Likert-type scale; see Method).
+Responses along Likert-type scales can be influenced by individual differences in response styles (Kreitchmann, Abad, Ponsoda, Nieto, & Morillo, 2019) as well as cultural biases (Lee, Jones, Mineyama, & Zhang, 2002).
+In effort to minimize such influences, this measure will be centred around each individual participant’s mean curiosity score.
+We will treat curiosity as a continuous predictor; in Cen et al. (2024), we had originally wondered whether it might be preferable to treat it as ordinal, but found that doing so increased computation times without meaningfully influencing the results.

-Post-room interest (‘Interest’, self-reported along a 6-point Likert-type scale; see Method).
-This measure will be centred around each individual participant’s mean interest score.
-Note that interest is not central to our hypotheses; however, we have included this measure so that we can fully replicate the critical analyses conducted by Cen et al. (2024).
+Post-room interest (‘Interest’, self-reported along a 10-point Likert-type scale; see Method).
+As above, this measure will be centred around each individual participant’s mean interest score.
+Note that interest is not central to our hypotheses; however, we have included this measure so that we can fully replicate the analyses conducted by Cen et al. (2024).

 Roaming Entropy (RE).
-As in Cen et al. (2024), we will quantify two types of RE: Path RE, which reflects spatial exploration through the location data from participants’ on-screen avatars, and Head-Direction RE, which reflects visual exploration through participants’ mouse-guided head movements.
-As above, note that Head-Direction RE is not central to our hypotheses; however, we have included this measure so that we can fully replicate the critical analyses conducted by Cen et al. (2024).
+As in Cen et al. (2024), we will quantify two types of RE: Path RE, which reflects spatial exploration through the location data from participants’ on-screen avatars, and Head-Direction RE, which reflects visual exploration through participants’ mouse-guided adjustments to their onscreen viewing angle (i.e., the movement of their virtual avatar’s ‘head’).
+As above, note that Head-Direction RE is not central to our hypotheses; however, we have included this measure so that we can fully replicate the analyses conducted by Cen et al. (2024).

 To calculate Path RE, we will down-sample the area of each room into a 32x32 grid, then label each cell according to whether it is accessible in virtual space (i.e., not blocked by furniture).
 Participants’ exploration trajectories will be projected onto this grid, and Path RE will be calculated as the entropy of the probability distribution of the participant (i) visiting a given grid cell (j) at a given time (t), as below (where k is the number of accessible grid cells in a given virtual room):

-To calculate Head-Direction RE, we will project the participant’s head direction onto an 18 x 36 grid (spanning -180° to 180° horizontally and 0° to 90° vertically).
+To calculate Head-Direction RE, we will project the participant’s mouse-guided viewing angle (their avatar’s ‘head’ direction) onto an 18 x 36 grid spanning -180° to 180° horizontally and 0° to 90° vertically.
 Head-Direction RE will then be calculated as the entropy of the probability distribution of the participant (i) facing a given cell (j) at a given time (t), as below (where k = 648, the number of head-direction grid cells).

 Room drawing memory test performance.
 As in Cen et al. (2024), two independent raters will score participants’ room drawings along four key dimensions.
 Each dimension will be measured along a 1 (Poor) to 5 (Excellent) scale with 0.5 step increments.
 Overall memory test performance will be calculated according to the sum total of all four dimensions.
 The dimensions themselves are as follows: